jollyjinx/sma2mqtt/README.md

 ```

 The option __--interesting-paths-and-values__ is currently defaulted to the things I like to see, but you probably have different needs.
 To find out what your inverter supports you can use the catch all argument __\*:600__ which will show all paths your inverter supports.

+The inverter password can be supplied with `--inverter-password` or through the
+`INVERTER_PASSWORD` environment variable.
+The command-line option takes
+precedence when both are present.
+If neither is supplied, the password defaults
+to `0000`.

 ## Unchanged MQTT Updates